cosmofur/EX716/docs/lesson02.md

 do Assembly Language, but something more like Machine Language and build up from there.

-1) The core purpose of the Assembler is to turn instructions into code and data, which as laid out in the memory of the CPU to hopefully do something useful when we execute it.
+*1) The core purpose of the Assembler is to turn instructions into code and data, which as laid out in the memory of the CPU to hopefully do something useful when we execute it.

-2) The Assembler has very limited knowledge about the CPU and what it can do, so it trusts you the programmer to tell it what to do and will do it blindly.
+*2) The Assembler has very limited knowledge about the CPU and what it can do, so it trusts you the programmer to tell it what to do and will do it blindly.
 Or in other words, the Assembler will do what you TELL it to do, but that may not be the same as what you WANT it to do.

-3) The goal, in as much as it has one, of the Assembler is to put numbers into memory.
+*3) The goal, in as much as it has one, of the Assembler is to put numbers into memory.
 Its most core logic loop is:
-     a) Has the user given me a valid number?
+     1) Has the user given me a valid number?
 If not can I turn it into a number?
-     b) Is it a byte, word or perhaps something bigger?
+     2) Is it a byte, word or perhaps something bigger?
-     c) Save it into memory at the current insertion point.
+     3) Save it into memory at the current insertion point.
-     d) Move the insertion point forward by the number of bytes the data took up.
+     4) Move the insertion point forward by the number of bytes the data took up.
-     e) Repeat until you've run out of input.
+     5) Repeat until you've run out of input.

 Everything else the Assembler does is in service of this loop.
 That part of line 'a' that said 'If not can I turn it into a number?'